-John Lennon was born on October 9, 1940, in Liverpool, England.
-He met Paul McCartney in 1957 and invited McCartney to join his music group.
+Musician John Lennon met Paul McCartney in 1957 and invited McCartney to join his music group.
 They eventually formed the most successful songwriting partnership in musical history.
-Lennon left the Beatles in 1969 and later released albums with his wife, Yoko Ono, among others.
+Lennon left the Beatles in 1969, and later released albums with his wife, Yoko Ono, among others.
 On December 8, 1980, he was killed by a crazed fan named Mark David Chapman.

 Famed singer-songwriter John Winston Lennon was born on October 9, 1940, in Liverpool, Merseyside, England, during a German air raid in World War II.

 When he was four years old, Lennon's parents separated and he ended up living with his Aunt Mimi.
 Lennon's father was a merchant seaman.
 He was not present at his son's birth and did not see a lot of his son when he was young.